 Blackguards 2 is a turn-based, tactical RPG based on the rule book of The Dark Eye, the increasingly popular German role-playing game that challenges even Dungeons and Dragons for it’s fantasy crown.
 Made by Daedalic Entertainment, Blackguards 2 is a follow up to 2014’s original and is due for release almost exactly one year later in January of 2015.
 Various additions and improvements have been made since the first game was released making Blackguards 2 a more accessible and understandable game than its predecessor.
-As a newcomer to the series I was glad to see there is an in depth tutorial that explains the basic mechanics of the game including any changes and while I did feel there were portions missing that could really have been of use, this really helped me settle into the game with a basic understanding of how to move forward once I was set free on the world map.

 There comes a time in everyone’s gaming life when their machine of choice decides to call it a day and ascends to the heavens.
 For some this could be 20 years after buying your first Gameboy or in my case 8 years after buying my HP laptop.
 It had served me well in that time, but I now desperately needed an upgrade.

-I’ve since finished my build and am glad that I took up the challenge, but at the same time it took a lot more time and effort than I had originally anticipated.
 In this article I aim to layout my plan of action for anyone who’s thinking of building their first PC, in the hope that I can save you some time and maybe even some money.